Maurice Barrès: Early years

 He presented himself in 1905 to the Académie française, but was supplanted by Etienne Lamy.
 He then tried again, but inclined himself before the candidacy of the former Minister Alexandre Ribot.
-But he was finally elected the next year, gaining 25 voices against 8 to Edmond Hauraucourt and one to Jean Aicart on 25 January 1906.
+He was elected the next year, gaining 25 voices against 8 to Edmond Hauraucourt and one to Jean Aicart on 25 January 1906.

 Barrès was also a friend since his youth of the occultist Stanislas de Guaita, and was attracted by Asia, sufism and shi'ism.
 But he returned in his later years to the Catholic faith, engaging in L'Echo de Paris a campaign in favour of the restoration of the churches of France.
 His son Philippe Barrès followed him in a journalism career.